pabloripoll/docker-php-8.3/README.md

-Makefile  project-destroy         removes the project from Docker network destroying its data and Docker image Makefile  project-install         installs set version of project into container Makefile  project-update          updates set version of project into container Makefile  database-install        installs into container database the init sql file from resources/database Makefile  database-replace        replaces container database with the latest sql backup file from resources/database Makefile  database-backup         creates / replace a sql backup file from container database in resources/database Makefile  repo-flush              clears local git repository cache specially to update .gitignore Makefile  repo-commit             echoes commit helper
+Makefile  project-destroy         removes the project from Docker network destroying its data and Docker image Makefile  project-install         installs set version of project into container Makefile  project-update          updates set version of project into container Makefile  repo-flush              clears local git repository cache specially to update .gitignore Makefile  repo-commit             echoes commit helper
 ```